johnnovak/gridmonger-site/source/maps-and-levels.rst

 Managing maps &  levels
 =======================

-To add a new level, press :kbd:`Ctrl+N` to open the **New Level** dialog, then fill out the properties and the dimensions of the level.
-The other difference is that you cannot enter a level comment at creation.
+To add a new level, press :kbd:`Ctrl+N` to open the **New Level** dialog.
+This is almost exactly the same as the **Edit Level Properties** dialog, the only difference being that here you must specify the level's initial dimensions.
+Don't worry if you didn't quite get this right, you can always change the dimensions later with the resize and crop operations, as you'll see.

 To delete the current level, press :kbd:`Ctrl+D`.
-If you accidentally deleted a level, don't worry, you can always undo it.
+If you accidentally deleted a level, no problem, you can always undo it.

 Similarly, you can create a new map with :kbd:`Ctrl+Alt+N`.
-Make sure to save your current map if you don't want to lose it, because this action *cannot* be undone!
+Make sure to save your current map first if you don't want to lose it, because deleting the whole map *cannot* be undone!